Woman tests positive for virus in Perry County

 The Perry County Health Department expects more cases to be confirmed locally as the number of citizens tested increased, the release stated.

-Residents with questions about COVID-19, including symptoms, should call the Missouri Department of Health and Senior Services 24-hour hotline at (877) 435-8411 or visit its website, health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus/.
+Residents with questions about COVID-19, including symptoms, should call the Missouri Department of Health and Senior Services 24-hour hotline at (877) 435-8411 or visit its website, www.health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus.

-For more information regarding COVID-19 and Centers for Disease Control guidance for local response, visit coronavirus.gov.
+For more information regarding COVID-19 and Centers for Disease Control and Prevention guidance for local response, visit www.coronavirus.gov.